 Before making a purchase, familiarize yourself with the variety of materials used in clay pigeon production.
 From traditional clay and pitch combinations to eco-friendly alternatives using biodegradable or recycled materials, understanding the pros and cons of each can guide your selection.

-- Traditional Clay Pigeons: Offer a tried-and-true experience but may come with environmental concerns.
+- Traditional clay pigeons: Offer a tried-and-true experience but may come with environmental concerns.

 Evaluating based on personal needs (e.g., professional shooting vs. casual shooting)